 While these limitations did not prevent the evaluation team from building and interpreting a clear picture of the organization's overall performance, they are important to acknowledge and will be referenced throughout the report to provide greater context for evaluation findings.

 1.5 Roles

-There were three participating organizations directly involved in this evaluation effort-an external evaluator, the National Park Service, and the Journey Through Hallowed Ground National Heritage Area.
+Three participating organizations were directly involved in this evaluation effort-an external evaluator, the National Park Service, and the Journey Through Hallowed Ground National Heritage Area.

 External Evaluator